nicolasdao/userin/README.md

 > The home page for the LinkedIn API documentation is https://docs.microsoft.com/en-us/linkedin/marketing/.

-Once you have the access token, simply call the API by passing the usual `Authorization: Bearer <ACCESS-TOKEN>` in the header.
+Once you have the access token, call the API with the `Authorization: Bearer <ACCESS-TOKEN>` in the header.

 ### LinkedIn usefull links